tmorin/faggregate/README.md

 > Enhance DDD and Functional Programming with `faggregate`.
 >
-> `faggregate` offers Java developers tools and abstractions to streamline building scalable, robust software.
+> `faggregate` offers Java developers tools and abstractions to streamline building scalable and robust software.
 > Ideal for any developer level, it maximizes Domain Driven Design Aggregates and functional programming.

-The Value Stream is barely simple:
+The library provides a simple and flexible way to define Aggregates:

 1. define the data structure of the aggregate's state
 2. define the commands and events which change the state